 Obtain information about the instance that you want to access

-Region ID: the ID of the region in which the instance resides.
-For example, the ID of the China (Hangzhou) region is cn-hangzhou.
-For more information about regions, see Regions.
+Region ID: The ID of the region in which the instance resides.
+For example, the region ID of China (Hangzhou) is cn-hangzhou.

 Instance name and endpoint: Each Tablestore instance has an endpoint.
-You must specify an endpoint before you can perform operations on the data and tables in Tablestore.
-You can perform the following steps to obtain the endpoint of an instance:
+You must specify the endpoint in your application to perform operations on tables and data.
+You can obtain the instance name and endpoint as follows.

 Log on to the Tablestore console.